-On the heels of the recent approval of the development at 5201 W. Lawrence Ave, I have an exciting update on the continuing progress in the revitalization of downtown Jefferson Park: the proposed Jefferson Place mixed-use building planned for 4849 N. Lipps, next to the Jefferson Park Transit Center, will be presented to the Planning Commission on May 18th.
+On the heels of the recent approval of the development at 5201 W. Lawrence Ave, I have an exciting update on the continuing progress in the revitalization of downtown Jefferson Park: the proposed Jefferson Place mixed-use building planned for 4849 N. Lipps, next to the Jefferson Park Transit Center, was approved by the Zoning Committee today, June 22.

 As you may recall, the proposal for this vacant lot has been in the works for more than 5 years.
 After an extensive process of community engagement, the builder has adjusted the proposal to address feedback and concerns from area residents.

 Throughout my 6 years in office, I’ve heard residents say loud and clear that they want me to work to breathe new life into downtown Jefferson Park, especially the blighted vacant lots.
 Jefferson Place is a critical component to achieving that goal.
 It will bring plenty of new regular customers for local businesses, all while minimizing the impact on our blocks of single family homes and two-flats.

 This building will provide a type of housing that does not currently exist in Jefferson Park: elevator-served apartments with super-fast and convenient access to transit.
 This kind of building will attract residents wishing to downsize from single family homes once children move out, as well as young professionals who seek easy transit access to the Loop, O’Hare, and the suburbs beyond.

 Here’s a rundown on the updated Jefferson Place proposal: